Egypt & Jordan: A Tale of Two Civilizations

 Go back in time and travel by traditional horse carriages to visit the Horus Temple, the most completely preserved temple in Egypt.
 We then sail and visit the Great Temple of Kom Ombo.
 Dedicated to the gods Sobek and Haroeris, the temple's finely carved reliefs give a glimpse of the glory of the former capital of the Ptolemaic era.
 Today, Kom Ombo may be a sleepy agricultural backwater surrounded by sugar cane fields, but its prime position along the Nile once made it one of Upper Egypt's most important centers.
 Wander through the temple's colonnades, gazing up at scenes of kingly propaganda and we'll capture a feel of this splendid history for ourselves.
 (B, L, D)

-An epic day ahead as we explore the massive temples of Abu Simbel*.
+Our epic day ahead starts with an exploration of the massive temples of Abu Simbel*.
 After an early morning flight, we visit the iconic monuments built by Ramesses II in ancient Nubia, which survive to the present day.
 Carved out of the mountainside in 13th century B.C., the Great Temple has four colossal statues depicting Ramsses II and smaller statues of Queen Nefertiti, his wife.
 When the Aswan High Dam was being constructed, the temples were saved from the rising waters of the Nile thanks to the international campaign launched by UNESCO in 1960, which assembled funds and technical expertise to move this temple to higher ground so that it would not be flooded by the waters of Lake Nasser.
-Evening enjoy the clear, starlit skies of Abu Simbel.

 Temple of Hercules on the Citadel, Amman, Jordan